 If you experience any of the long-term effects outlined above, you should consult a physician or seek medical attention right away.
 Overdosing on Adderall can result in several dire consequences to one’s health, including panic attacks, heart problems, and even coma in some cases.

 If you or a loved one has an Adderall addiction, you don’t have to suffer alone.
-At Crestview Recovery in Portland, Oregon, we have excellent addiction treatment programs to help you get clean and provide you with the tools and knowledge you’ll need for long-term sobriety.
+Crestview Recovery offers high-quality addiction treatment programs to help you get clean while providing the tools and knowledge you’ll need for long-term sobriety.

 A few of our programs and services include: